 Some personal injury cases take months or even years to resolve.
 It may take quite a long time for a plaintiff to receive a settlement or case award, especially if the defendant contests the trial verdict or disputes settlement terms.

-Some people may believe they can handle their own personal injury claims without legal assistance.
-This is rarely possible for the average person with no legal experience, especially when he or she is recovering from an injury.
+Some people may believe they can handle personal injury claims without legal assistance.
+This is rarely possible for the average person without legal experience, especially when recovering from an injury.
 Hiring an attorney leads to a better level of representation than the plaintiff could manage otherwise.
-It also increases the plaintiff’s chances of winning and the amount he or she wins.
+It also increases the plaintiff’s chances of winning and the amount they win.

 Have You Been Injured Due To The Negligence Of Others?
 Williams Law, P.A.
 Is Here To Help.

-If you or a loved one have been physically injured due to someone else's neglect you should speak with an experienced personal injury lawyer as soon as possible.
-Please contact us online or call our Tampa, Florida law office directly at 800.451.6786 to schedule your free consultation.
-We help Florida residents just like you who have been injured in a motor vehicle accident, slip and fall, or other accident resulting in an injury.
+If you or a loved one has been physically injured due to someone else's neglect, you should speak with an experienced personal injury lawyer as soon as possible.
+Please contact us online or call our Florida law office at 800.451.6786 to schedule your free consultation.
+We help Florida residents like you who have been injured in a motor vehicle accident, slip and fall, or other accident resulting in an injury.
 Remember, we work on a contingent basis, meaning you don't pay us anything until we win your case.